coren-frankel/NinjaSweeper/README.md

 + Render the shuriken "flagged" squares unclickable while the shuriken is there
 * Sounds?
 + Make Owen Wilson say "wow" everytime the user highlights my name!
+* Build in a tutorial for minesweeper-challenged folk
++